dambrogia/docker-testing/readme.md

 ## To get started

     git clone https://github.com/dambrogia/docker-testing.git
-    cd docker-testing.git
+    cd docker-testing
     docker-compose up -d

-_Please wait up to 60 seconds for the MySQL service to be available to connect to!_
+_Please wait up to 60 seconds for the MySQL service to be available to connect to!
+Until then you may run into the following error:_

+    Warning: mysqli::__construct(): (HY000/2002): Connection refused in /var/www/html/index.php on line 14
+    Connect failed: Connection refused

-Visit `127.0.0.1:8000` in your browser.
+After MySQL is ready, visit `127.0.0.1:8000` in your browser.
 You should see a the output from [`public_html/index.php`](https://github.com/dambrogia/docker-testing/blob/master/public_html/index.php).

 ## Problems and their resolutions